 - Operating environments such as Windows, UNIX, and Linux.

-- VB.NET, Java/J2EE, ColdFusion, API/web applications, scripting languages, and a relational database management system (RDBMS) such as MS SQL Server or Oracle are examples programming languages.
+- VB.NET, Java/J2EE, ColdFusion, API/web applications, scripting languages, and a relational database management system (RDBMS) such as MS SQL Server or Oracle are examples of programming languages.

 - Comprehensive knowledge of applicable industry compliance guidelines and protocols, such as ISO27001 and the National Institute of Standards and Technology (NIST); also the Control Objectives for Information and Related Technologies (COBIT); Treadway Commission Committee of Sponsoring Organizations (COSO), a collaborative effort to combat corporate fraud.